MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/slow-file-transfer.md

 ## Slow transfer of small files

 A slow transfer of small files occurs most commonly when there are many files.
-This is an expected behavior.
+This occurrence is an expected behavior.

 During file transfer, file creation causes both high protocol overhead and high file system overhead.
 For large file transfers, these costs occur only one time.
 When a large number of small files are transferred, the cost is repetitive and causes slow transfers.